ActivityWatch/activitywatch/README.md

 ### Server

-`aw-server` is the official implementation of the core service which the other activitywatch services interact with.
+`aw-server` is the official implementation of the core service which the other ActivityWatch services interact with.
 It provides a datastore and serves the web interface developed in the *aw-webui* project (which provides the frontend part of the webapp).

 The webapp includes basic data visualization (WIP), data browsing and export, and has a lot more planned for it.